Aventyret/solarplexus/docs/guide/config.md

 ### type
 _string_ - There are two types of block types - `dynamic` and `handpicked`.
 Dynamic loads the latest posts based on the configuration combined with the editors choices, while Hand picked always shows the same posts that the editor specifically has picked.

-### icon
-_string_ - The icon for the block type.
-Can be any [Dashicon](https://developer.wordpress.org/resource/dashicons/), or an inline SVG html string.
-Double quotes can be escaped.

 ### allowedPostTypes
 _[string]_ - The post type(s) the editor will be able to choose from when using the block.
 For custom post types, you must have `show_in_rest` set to `true` when calling `register_post_type` in your theme/plugin.